liatrio-enterprise/python-rulesets/README.md

 These files are used by `local_dev.py` to gather data about the ruleset that you are trying to grab or update.
 Functions in these files use arguments provided by the `local_dev.py` script.

+### Creating new rulesets

+For an example JSON manifest for creating a new ruleset, take a look at `./manifest/example_json/base_ruleset_example.json`.
+Keep in mind that each ruleset should be stored as a list as this is what our request expects.

+This repository also has the `local_dev.py` script that should be run locally and be able to grab the JSON configuration for an existing ruleset to help you understand how to structure these rules.